Azure-Samples/azure-monitor-opencensus-python/azure_monitor/readme.md

 ## Create a Python environment

+- Switch to the terminal window, ensure you are in the `azure_monitor` folder
 - Run the following command to create an environment where you can load all the dependencies:

 ```powershell